Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 This design was able to reach 754.9 MSPS.
 But still it does not meet goal of 1 GSPS.
 Note: In trace view, the measured throughput is 1024/1.535 = 664.7 MSPS.

-Run the script which will read the II from the compiler log for each tile.
+Run the script which reads the II from the compiler log for each tile.

 ```
 $ make get_II
 ```

-The console should output as below:
+The console display the following output:

 ```
 *** [LOOP_II] *** Tile 19_0 minII = 29 achieves II = 29